canonical/jaas-documentation/explanation/jaas_security_scope.rst

 Access control and authentication
 ---------------------------------
 JAAS provides an abstraction layer of access control on top of Juju.
-JAAS does this by backing its users with an IdP (Identity Provider), this particular IdP is called Candid which handles the authentication for JIMM (Juju Intelligent Model Manager, the back-end to JAAS).
-Furthermore, JAAS is  capable of many authentication and authorisation types, ranging from users to agents.
-For authorisation, JAAS provides this by means of tags and ReBAC (Relation Based Access Control).
+JAAS does this by backing its users with an IdP (Identity Provider).
+Various identity providers can be used for this purpose (e.g. Google or Microsoft).
+We recommend the `Canonical identity platform`_ as the preferred IdP for JAAS.
+The IdP will handle user authentication on behalf of JAAS using OAuth 2.0 and OIDC.
+For authorisation, JAAS provides this by means of tags and ReBAC (Relation-Based Access Control).

 Auditing and logging
 --------------------